 Your adrenal glands produce a number of essential hormones, including aldosterone.
 Usually, aldosterone balances sodium and potassium in your blood.
 But too much of this hormone can cause you to lose potassium and retain sodium.
 That imbalance can cause your body to hold too much water, increasing your blood volume and blood pressure.

 Treatment options include medications, surgery and lifestyle changes.

 Products & Services

 Primary aldosteronism often doesn't cause clear symptoms.
 The first clue that you may have primary aldosteronism is usually high blood pressure, especially hard to control blood pressure.

 Sometimes, primary aldosteronism causes low potassium levels.
 If this happens, you may have:

 When to see a doctor

-Have your blood pressure checked regularly, especially if you have risk factors for high blood pressure.
-Ask your doctor about the possibility of having primary aldosteronism if:
+Ask your doctor about the possibility of having primary aldosteronism if you have:

-- A cancerous (malignant) growth of the outer layer (cortex) of the adrenal gland (adrenal cortical carcinoma)
+- A cancerous growth on the outer layer of the adrenal gland

-- A rare type of primary aldosteronism called glucocorticoid-remediable aldosteronism that runs in families and causes high blood pressure in children and young adults
+- An inherited condition that causes high blood pressure in children and young adults

 Primary aldosteronism can lead to high blood pressure and low potassium levels.
 These complications in turn can lead to other problems.